BenDeJonge/DatabaseMatching/README.md

 # DatabaseMatching
 A basic Python script to match a list of numbers to database, both in .xlsx format.
+This was written freelance for a telecom employee who reached out to me.
 Numbers are being checked for correctness and loaded into a Pandas dataframe.
 The matching databases are also loaded into Pandas dataframes and concatenated.
 Using a PhoneNumber dataclass, all relevant attributes of a number are tracked and the numbers are saved in one of three categories:
 - found in the database